 UDATED FOR MAE 2018: MTCU PCC KPI AND LOAN DEFAULT LINKS – BOTTOM

 * Editors Note: I won’t be publishing the 2017 Survey as the results are almost the same as the 2013 Survey – so this is the official (updated) MAE Survey – 2013/2018 (incorporating the new data).
-I would like to thank all those who participated in 2017 and I am keeping the Survey Form page open for those still wishing to share.
+I would like to thank all those who participated in 2017.
 JL

 On November 27, 2012 – I launched an on-line survey targeting graduates at the media arts schools in this report.
 Below are my findings.
 Most came in through messages sent (or forwarded) and a link to the survey in Facebook.
 I used my existing contacts there – 183 of them – 138 responded – 31 more came in through forwarded links (their friends/grads) – and the others (roughly 160) responded to the link provided in my WordPress MAE blog (at the time) – all between November 27 and December 27/12.
 I spent days sifting through the data – cross referencing in Google and researching disclosures.